jcollard/ChessAppDevlog/README.md

 static bool queenlogic(int[] selectindex, int[] tileindex);
 ```

-Unfortunately, at this point the main method was still very long mostly due to a
+Unfortunately, at this point the main method was still quite long (200-ish
-local function `tileselect()` which handled the logic for selecting the piece to
+lines) mostly due to a local function `tileselect()` which handled the logic for
-move, the location for moving the piece, moving the piece, and checking if the
+selecting the piece to move, displaying possible moves, selecting the position
-game was finished.
+to move to, moving the piece, and checking if the game was finished.

 Extracting this method directly would require me to make several variables
-global that I really felt should be local so I decided to break it up into
+global.
+I really was torn and ultimately decided to refactor this method into
-several methods: `IsGameOver`, `PieceSelect`, `tileselect` and `MovePiece`.
+4 smaller methods: `IsGameOver`, `PieceSelect`, `tileselect` and `MovePiece`.

 Here are the signatures of the methods I added / modified: